Skip to main content

 Sequencer

 Etherlink relies on a sequencer to publish transactions.
-It receives transactions from EVM nodes, puts them in order, and packages them into a blueprint, which is a group of Etherlink transactions.
+The sequencer receives transactions from EVM nodes, puts them in order, and packages them into an Etherlink block.

 • A list of transactions